Olibabba/Week1_Excel_HW/README.md

 ### Purpose

 Now, to give my client some expectations of the path ahead and to strategize for success, I will continue my analysis.
-I will look at the outcomes of other kickstarters based on launch date and based on initial goals.
+This analysis will look at the outcomes of other kickstarters based on launch date and based on initial goals.

 ## Analysis and Challenges

---Code
-'''
-=COUNTIFS(Kickstarter!$F:$F,"successful",Kickstarter!$D:$D,">=1000",Kickstarter!$D:$D,"<=4999",Kickstarter!$R:$R,"plays")
-'''

 ### Analysis of Outcomes Based on Launch Date